umass-cs-377/377-lab-fork-exec/README.md

 }
 ```

 As can be seen in the code, pointers allow for a lot of memory reference to be carried out in C++.
 We can also combine multiple operators together.
 This means that ‘&(*pointer)’ will result in just ‘pointer’, but there could be problems if ‘*(*pointer)’ is called, since that would be looking at the data stored with memory address of ‘*pointer’.

-Answer the following questions about pointers.
-All code that is written or that you write should be treated as though it is at the commented section above.
+In general, using '(*variable)' for something such as 'variable = 1' will throw an error.

 ## Part 2: Fork (10 Points)